 Figure 7.
-BREAKDOWN OF TOTAL CROSS-BORDER COMPLAINTS CONCLUDED WHERE DPC IS CSA
+TOTAL CROSS-BORDER COMPLAINTS CONCLUDED WHERE DPC IS CSA

-Excluding complaints where the UK was the LSA, at end 2021, 6 (21%) complaints were concluded outside of the GDPR Article 60 process.
+Excluding complaints where the UK was the LSA, at 19 September 2022, 10 (25%) complaints were concluded outside of the GDPR Article 60 process.
 In some of these cases, the LSA sent the DPC the response of the Data Controller or summarised it in a letter to the complainant and asked the DPC to offer the controller's response to the complainant as a resolution for their complaint.
 In other cases, the LSA sent the DPC a letter to send to the complainant which informed them that the LSA considered it was not in a position to further investigate the complaint.

-9 (31%) concluded complaints where the DPC was CSA were concluded by way of a GDPR Article 60 decision.
-Of these, the complaint was upheld in five cases, rejected in one case and dismissed in three cases.
-In one of the cases upheld, a corrective measure requiring the deletion of the complainant's personal data was applied by the
+14 (35%) concluded complaints where the DPC was CSA were concluded by way of a GDPR Article 60 decision.
+Of these, the complaint was upheld in nine cases, rejected in one case and dismissed in four cases.